By: Leslie Pinkerton, Marketing Content Manager, 1/31/17

 Myth #4: My industry doesn’t need Marketing Asset Management.

 In highly regulated industries, such as pharmaceutical, healthcare, and financial services, outdated regulatory data can be inadvertently shared with improper marketing asset management.
 An appropriate system gives corporate marketers piece of mind when it comes to compliance.

-At MarcomCentral, we have found particular verticals where Marketing Asset Management saves organizations from costly risks.
-They are:
+At MarcomCentral, we have found particular verticals where a robust Marketing Asset Management system saves organizations from costly risks.